Here’s a suggested itinerary for a week in Israel that includes Tel Aviv, Jerusalem, the Dead Sea, and Masada.

 Day 6: Explore Jerusalem

 - Begin your day by visiting The Western Wall which is one of the most significant religious and historical sites in Jerusalem, deeply revered by Jews, and also holding significance for Christians and Muslims.
-This wall is a remnant of the ancient retaining structure of the Second Temple that once stood on the Temple Mount.
+This wall is a part of the old retaining structure of the Second Temple, which formerly stood on the Temple Mount.

 - In the afternoon visit Temple Mount which is one of the holiest sites in Jerusalem.
-This site is deeply significant for Judaism, Islam, and Christianity.
+This place holds great significance for Judaism, Islam, and Christianity.
 For Jews, it is regarded as the holiest location, believed to be where the two ancient Temples once stood.
 The Temple Mount is also the location of the Al-Aqsa Mosque and the Dome of the Rock, ranking as the third most sacred site in Islam, following Mecca and Medina.
-Although it isn't a primary place of worship for Christians, its biblical connections give it considerable importance.
+For Christians this place is not the primary site of worship, but its biblical links make it significant.
 Don’t forget to check the visiting hours for Temple Mount before your visit.

 The Western Wall (Jerusalem) |